secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 * TODO Update screenshot
 1. Your slate can be filtered by what part of the pay range your reports currently fall into: Below, Bottom, Lower-middle, Upper-middle, Upper, Above.
 * ![filter range](/images/handbook/people-group/5_Compaas.png)
-1. If the team member is being recommended for a promotion during this cycle, you will be inputting their promotion amount in the raise tab instead.
+1. If the team member is being recommended for a promotion during this cycle, you would enter the promotion amount in the raise tab instead.
 The range for their new role will be shown in the range penetration column.
 If you would like to recommend a team member for a promotion, please ensure you work with your People Business Partner on this prior to submitting your slate in Compaas.
 * TODO Add promo screenshot.

 **Stock Tab**